MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md

 You can use any Python IDE to write Python scripts that call the classes and functions in **azureml-model-management-sdk**, but the script must run on a computer having Machine Learning Server or SQL Server 2017 Machine Learning Server (Standalone) with Python.

+## Use cases

-There are **three primary use cases** for this release:
+There are three primary use cases for this release:

 + Adding authentication logic to your Python script
 + Deploying standard or realtime Python web services
-+ Consuming these web services
++ Managing and consuming these web services

 ## Main classes and functions